Vector Range Search

 The following example demonstrates the use of vector range search.

-Suppose that the user likes salad and so the query is "restaurants with good salad.'[0.
+Suppose that the user likes salad and so the query is "restaurants with good salad.'[0..

-clause is included to ensure that the higher scores appear at the top of the results.
+The following query first creates a query vector (@query_) using this vector.DOT_ (<*>).ORDER BY clause is included to ensure that the higher scores appear at the top of the results.

-) is also available for use with vector range search.
+EUCLIDEAN_ (<->) is also available for use with vector range search.

 SET @query_vec = ('[0.44, 0.554, 0.34, 0.62]':>VECTOR(4));SELECT id, comment, category,comment_embedding <*> @query_vec AS scoreFROM commentsWHERE score > 0.7ORDER BY score DESC;